How to Dissolve an Alabama Corporation

-To dissolve your Alabama corporation, you must provide the completed original and two copies of the Domestic Business Corporation Articles of Dissolution form, to the Judge of Probate in the county where the original Articles of Incorporation were recorded, by mail or in person.
+To dissolve your Alabama corporation, you must provide the completed original and two copies of the Domestic Business Corporation Articles of Dissolution form, to the Judge of Probate in the county where the original Certificate of Formation was recorded, by mail or in person.
 An original signature is required.

 Dissolution of a corporation does NOT alter the status of its shareholders, transfer title of the corporation’s property, prevent transfer of its shares, prevent commencement of a legal proceeding, or suspend a pending proceeding, terminate the authority of the registered agent of the corporation, or result in the corporation’s name becoming available for use by another business until the time period to revoke the dissolution has passed.

 Is there a filing fee to dissolve or cancel a Alabama corporation?